 A single cost-effective delivery and same-day distribution reduces the burden on local agencies that may struggle to transport and store larger quantities of food to meet the need in their community.

 Bridging the Service Gap

 By bringing the food to our clients, we remove transportation barriers for those in the suburbs and for rural communities that may not have access to a stationary food pantry; we are also able to provide food assistance in geographic areas that our network partners cannot serve.

-With continuing food insecurity and an increasing demand for food assistance, the Pantry on the Go Program gives the Maryland Food Bank a way to directly serve individuals and families throughout our 22-county service area.
-Last year, the Maryland Food Bank’s Pantry on the Go Program distributed more than 8.5 million meals to households in need at more than 1,700 events.
+With continuing food insecurity and an increasing demand for food assistance, the Pantry On The Go Program gives the Maryland Food Bank a way to directly serve individuals and families throughout our 22-county service area.
+Last year, the Maryland Food Bank’s Pantry On The Go Program distributed more than 6.8 million meals to households in need at more than 1,000 events.